-The financial statements of the Company's subsidiaries with functional currencies other than the U.S. dollar are translated into U.S. dollars using periodend exchange rates for assets and liabilities, historical exchange rates for shareholders' equity and weighted average exchange rates for operating results.
+The financial statements of the Company's subsidiaries with functional currencies other than the U.S. Dollar are translated into U.S. Dollars using period-end exchange rates for assets and liabilities, historical exchange rates for shareholders' equity and weighted average exchange rates for operating results.
 Translation gains and losses are included in accumulated other comprehensive income (loss) in shareholders' equity.
 Foreign currency transaction gains and losses are included in other income (expense), net in the results of operations.
-The Company recorded realized and unrealized foreign currency transaction gains of \$1.4 million and losses of \$6.8 million for the three months ended March 31, 2021 and 2020, respectively, which is included in other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+The Company recorded realized and unrealized foreign currency transaction gains of \$0.6 million and gains of \$0.9 million for the three months ended June 30, 2021 and 2020, respectively.
+The Company recorded realized and unrealized foreign currency transaction gains of \$2.0 million and losses of \$7.4 million for the six months ended June 30, 2021 and 2020, respectively.
+These amounts are included in other income (expense) in the condensed consolidated statements of operations and comprehensive loss.